austinhuang0131/Intruder-Killer/README.md

 If the intruders are not banned, or the message are still kept, disregard this section.

 ## Fake bot?
-Because I have posted my code here, I believe some people we hate (Especially eychef#2947, biggest cheater) may copy the source code and make a fake one.
+Because I have posted my code here, I believe some people we hate may copy the source code and make a fake one.
 So let me clarify it:

 ### Info
 * Intruder Killer#9741
-* 186507426302787584
+* 186507426302787584 is the user ID.
 * Owned by austinhuang#1076
 * Original avatar: http://www.pixiv.net/member_illust.php?mode=medium&illust_id=57404785